TosbackCgusBridge-Bot/CGUs-versions/Jpost/Privacy Policy.md

 Light Edition of the Jerusalem Post for English improvement   Kosher English Magazine
 English language weekly magazine - especially for religious people   JReport Kindle Edition
 Now you can get the Jerusalem Report directly to your Kindle   JPost Premium Edition
-The very best articles are available only in our Premium edition     Real Estate Israel Real Estate Exhibition
+The very best articles are available only in our Premium edition     Real Estate Jerusalem's leading projects
+are now in New York Come and meet us to find out more!
+Israel Real Estate Exhibition
 New York, October 27 â 28.
 Free Entrance   Real Estate Special Magazine
   Prosperity real estate
 Finding your home in Jerusalem is Prosperity's business   Gorman Real Estate